sscansan/genomics_and_GWAS_tutorials/README.md

 This repository contains a collection of genomic projects that I am working on.
-GitHub repository of bioinformatic projects recolving around genomics using different tools like Plink through `plinkr` R package, `rTASSEL` and TASSEL 5 (GUI), GEMMA for mixed models analysis in R, SAMtools to analyze BAM files, gBLUP coming soon.
+GitHub repository of bioinformatic projects recolving around genomics using different tools like Plink through `plinkr` R package, `rTASSEL` and TASSEL 5 (GUI), GEMMA for mixed models analysis in R, SAMtools to analyze BAM files, and other coming soon!

 The repository has been created for testing and self-teaching purposes of biological concept and bioinformatic tools, and make use of other repositories, scripts and data